laniakita/butterfly-signal/README.md

 # Butterfly Signal

 This is a browser extension that illuminates a butterfly when you visit a webpage that has it's domain registered on Bluesky.
-The main libraries are written in Rust then compiled into Web Assembly for speed and cross-compatibility.
+The main libraries are written in Rust then compiled into Web Assembly ~~for speed~~ because, why not?

 ## Motivation